-Dr. Wintz is a specialist in the Harlem Renaissance and in African American political thought.
+Wintz is a specialist in the Harlem Renaissance and in African American political thought.
 Wintz is an author or editor of numerous books including Harlem Speaks; Black Culture and the Harlem Renaissance; African American Political Thought, 1890–1930; African Americans and the Presidency: The Road to the White House; and The Harlem Renaissance in the West.
 He served as an editor of the Oxford University Press five-volume Encyclopedia of African American History, 1896 to the Present, and the Encyclopedia of the Harlem Renaissance (Routledge).
+He has also written extensively on Texas history and is an author of one of the standard Texas history texts, Texas: The Lone Star State.
 He is a native Houstonian and a graduate of Rice University and Kansas State University.

 This seemingly simple question reveals the complexities of the movement we know varyingly as the New Negro Renaissance, the New Negro Movement, the Negro Renaissance, the Jazz Age, or the Harlem Renaissance.
 To answer the question it is necessary to place the movement within time and space, and then to define its nature.
 This task is much more complex than it might seem.